Uniacke Estate Museum Park: History

 The estate was built as a country residence for Richard John Uniacke, Nova Scotia's Attorney-General during the War of 1812.
-Located along the "Post Road", the original road between Halifax and Windsor, the site was, according to Uniacke's s family, selected in 1776 while Uniacke being taken to Halifax in chains to face a treason trial for siding with the rebels in the Battle of Fort Cumberland.
-Uniacke glimpsed the lake and hillside setting and vowed that he would build his home.
-Uniacke was released as part of a leniency policy and when his career prospered, he acquired the land for his estate.
+Located along the "Post Road", the original road between Halifax and Windsor, the site was, according to Uniacke's family, selected in 1776 while Uniacke was being taken to Halifax in chains to face a treason trial for siding with the rebels in the Battle of Fort Cumberland.
+Uniacke glimpsed the lake and hillside setting and vowed that he would build his home here.
+Uniacke was released under a leniency policy, and when his career prospered, he acquired the land for his estate.
 Construction of the house began in 1813 and was completed in 1818.
 Uniacke had a town house in Halifax, but spent most of his time living and entertaining at the estate until his death at the house in 1830.
 The house remained in the Uniacke family with few changes until it was purchased by the Nova Scotia government in 1949.
 It first opened to the public as a museum on June 2, 1952.
 Today the house is open seasonally as part of the Nova Scotia Museum with a carefully restored interior and a tea room.
 The estate is open year-round with an extensive network of trails that interpret the historic landscape of the park, including a preserved 2.5 km section of the old Halifax to Windsor road from the stage coach era, now part of a hiking trail.

 The interior of the house includes portraits which belonged in the Uniacke family by the leading American artists of the era: